-For its Q1 2022 top-clicked phishing report, KnowBe4says it examined tens of thousands of email subject lines from simulated phishing tests.
-The company says it also reviewed real emails that were reported as suspicious to IT departments.
+For its Q3 2022 top-clicked phishing report, KnowBe4 says it examined tens of thousands of email subject lines from simulated phishing tests.

-Here are the top phishing scam email subject lines that workers in the United States need to look out for, according to KnowBe4.
+Here are the top phishing scam email subject lines that you need to look out for, according to KnowBe4.
 Note that they all seem to require some kind of action on the part of the recipient.

 Look Out for These Scam Email Subject Lines

 - Mail Notification: You have 5 Encrypted Messages

 - Amazon: Amazon – Delayed Shipping

 - Google: Password Expiration Notice